LIFE: WHY "THINK IT THROUGH"?

 But sometimes, nobody brings it up, and nobody wants to be the first to bring it up, and everyone is taking cues from everyone else.

 So it’s never brought up.

 This also competes with floods of distractions these days.
-We’re often lucky/unlucky to have a virtually unlimited supply of seemingly pleasant activities that consume our precious time and energy in ways that are seemingly more pleasant, entertaining, or flattering.
+We’re often lucky/unlucky to have a virtually limitless supply of apparently enjoyable activities that consume our time and energy in ways that are seemingly more pleasant, entertaining, or flattering.

 All of this leads to a situation where the entire idea of “thinking life through” might never even occur to us.
-We’re often encouraged to enjoy or distract or amuse ourselves, but rarely to know ourselves.
+We’re often encouraged to enjoy, distract, or amuse ourselves, but rarely to know ourselves.

 Reasons like this could go on.

 It can be tough to even know where to start.
-If we begin looking in to this, it’s sometimes easy to feel ambushed.
+It can feel like being ambushed.
 Hordes of ideas can swarm us, flooding us with just “too much” of everything.

-It can all seem “too big.”
+It can all seem confusing, and “too big.”
 The issue of “life itself” can seem like too much to wrap our heads around.

 It’s all understandable.